brianadams2337/acme-shop-flo/.changeset/tiny-spiders-doubt.md

 '@scayle/storefront-application-nuxt': patch
 ---

-**\[E2E\]** Modified the Shop Selector end-to-end test to validate country selection by a mechanism other than the displayed label value.
-This change does not check the country label, which vary depending on the selected language.
+**\[E2E\]** Modified the end-to-end test to validate country selection in a language-agnostic way.
+The test no longer checks the visible country label (which varies with language settings) and instead confirms the selection using a stable, non-display mechanism.